badaix/snapcast/README.md

 **S**y**n**chronous **a**udio **p**layer

 SnapCast is a multi-room client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio.
 It's not a standalone player, but an extension that turns your existing audio player into a Sonos-like multi-room solution.
 The server's audio input is a named pipe `/tmp/snapfifo`.
-All data that is fed into this file, will be send to the connected clients.
+All data that is fed into this file will be send to the connected clients.
 One of the most generic ways to use SnapCast is in conjunction with the music player daemon ([MPD](http://www.musicpd.org/)) or [Mopidy](https://www.mopidy.com/), which can be configured to use a named pipe as audio output.

 How does is work
 ----------------
-The SnapServer reads PCM chunks of 50ms duration from the pipe `/tmp/snapfifo`.
-The chunk is encoded and tagged with the local time
+The SnapServer reads PCM chunks from the pipe `/tmp/snapfifo`.
+The chunk is encoded and tagged with the local time.
+Supported codecs:
 * PCM: lossless uncompressed
 * FLAC: lossless compressed [default]
 * Vorbis: lossy compression